ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 ## Whats happen here last days:

 10/Mar/2026:
-1. Opened github repo
+1. Opened github repo.
 2. Added a picture of the stuff i build.
-3. I put some infos in the readme
+3. I put some infos in the readme.

 11/Mar/2026:

-1. Uploaded lot of informations, pictures,"shematics", the scripts (cleaned by googles AI) It looks like chaos and yes, it is.
+1. Uploaded lot of informations, pictures,"shematics", the scripts (cleaned by googles AI).
+It looks like chaos and yes, it is.
 Give me some time.

 12/Mar/2026:

-1. Chill
+1. Chill!
-2. Make and edit some pictures for documentation - future uploads will follow
+2. Make and edit some pictures for documentation - future uploads will follow.
-3. Testing the device heavier to find problems
+3. Testing the device heavier to find problems.
-4. Editing this readme and get a structure
+4. Editing this readme and get a structure.
-5. Lot of Test-QSO's - amazig feedbacks came in
+5. Lot of Test-QSO's - amazig feedbacks came in.

 13/Mar/2026

-1. Had a coffe
+1. Had a coffe.
-2. Might i solved the slow key reaction - testing is ongoing
+2. Might i solved the slow key reaction - testing is ongoing.
-3. Editing this readme
+3. Editing this readme.
-4. Got amazing DX SSB audio feedback Switzerland to Charlottesville USA
+4. Got amazing DX SSB audio feedback Switzerland to Charlottesville USA.

 14/Mar/2026to 15/Mar/2026

 1. Garden was calling.
-Ok, it was my wife calling there is lot of work in the garden.
+Ok, it was my wife calling "there is lot of work in the garden".
 But anyway, i had no time.
 2. I found a short time frame, wife was busy with wife-stuff, to get my antenna 6m higher.

 16/Mar/2026

-1. Work is ongoing
+1. Work is ongoing.
 2. Still writing readme and documentation...
+3. Short Telegram update.